-Having a Steam Deck allows you to connect to the internet and play your favourite online multi-player games.
-However, sometimes you may experience poor internet or WIFI connection issues while playing games.
+Having a Steam Deck lets you connect to the internet and play your favorite online multi-player games.
+However, sometimes, you may experience poor internet or WIFI connection issues while playing games.
 It can easily ruin your winning moment or a good running game.
 This is a common problem in Steam Deck.
 Know how to fix Steam Deck Internet Keeps Disconnecting?

 Reasons Why Your Steam Deck Keeps Disconnecting